stfc/PSyclone/doc/developer_guide/developers.rst

   for statement in statements:
       if isinstance(statement, NemoLoop):
-          # Get the loop variable of the potential parallel loop:
-          var = statement.variable_name
           # Check if there is a variable dependency that might
           # prevent this loop from being parallelised:
           if dt.can_loop_be_parallelised(statement):